When a childrens medical center in a major city underwent its annual clinical system upgrade, it was anything but routine.

 After the initial assessment of the training department, Synergistx analyzed the data.
 We recommended a unique, blended training strategy for the childrens medical center.

 Synergistx created nine intricately detailed simulation training modules to replicate the software.
-In this case, every user received relevant training scenarios based on their use of a particular aspect of Millennium and CareMobile.
+In this case, every user received relevant training scenarios for their use of a particular aspect of Millennium and CareMobile.
 Additionally, a wide variety of training scenarios and interfaces required development for multiple user groups.
 Groups such as physicians, nurses, lab technicians and even dietary aides, trained with specific information pertinent to their individual jobs.

 Employees would be able to complete online training from their own computers at their own pace.
 As a result, the length of time away from their departments decreased.
 This method also allowed employees to review lessons multiple times if necessary.
 Once individual training was complete, instructors conducted multiple one- to two-hour classes on the specific, detailed functions for each department.